 So what should this US-UK trade agreement look like?
-IFT’s goal is to ensure it is as liberalising as possible, going beyond other bilateral deals that merely reduce tariffs on goods and largely ignore services.
+IFT’s goal is to analyse the economic impact of a truly open deal, one that goes beyond other bilateral deals that merely reduce tariffs on goods and largely ignore services.
 An ideal US-UK free trade agreement (FTA) would focus on mutual recognition of standards and qualifications for goods and occupations.
 There is one trade deal in existence today that enshrines mutual recognition to this degree: ANZCERTA between Australia and New Zealand, which has been recognised by the WTO as a model free trade agreement.

 An agreement of this kind would be much less complex and quicker to negotiate than the usual deals that include multiple carve-outs for the protection of certain industries.
 And, unlike the Australia-New Zealand deal, whose benefits have largely been concentrated in those two countries, a deal between the world’s largest and sixth-largest economies would have worldwide impact.
 In time, like-minded countries would surely want to join.
 This kind of “coalition of the willing” would have an enormous positive impact on the global trading system.

 IFT has teamed up with the Cato Institute’s Trade Policy Unit in order to produce a draft of this “ideal” US-UK FTA.
 In a unique exercise that will bring together all the major conservative and free market think-tanks on both sides of the Atlantic, this paper will then become the subject of two rounds of shadow trade talks (one in London, one in Washington DC) between delegates from these think-tanks.
 The paper will be discussed and amended at these negotiations, and the final result will be a blueprint for a free trade agreement worthy of the name.
 This blueprint will be presented at simultaneous launch events in London and Washington DC.